Wastewater monitoring dashboard: About the dashboard

 Canadian Wastewater Survey (CWS)

-The Public Health Agency of Canada has been partnering with Statistics Canada on the Canadian Wastewater Survey (CWS) since March 2020 to conduct wastewater monitoring in Halifax, Montréal, Toronto, Edmonton and Vancouver.
+The Public Health Agency of Canada has been partnering with Statistics Canada on the Canadian Wastewater Survey (CWS) since November 2020 to conduct wastewater monitoring in Halifax, Montréal, Toronto, Edmonton and Metro Vancouver.

 For more information on the CWS please refer to: